How & When to Use Canonical Tags Properly

 Product variations: Another common ecommerce issue occurs when you have multiple URLS for product pages because different colors or sizes of the same product.
 If you can't combine these products into a single page (with an option selector for the color, size, etc.) you should use a canonical tag to point to the main product page.
 This will ensure that search engines don't see each product page as a separate entity with duplicate content.

 Pagination: If you have a long article or a product list that spans multiple pages, you should use a canonical tag on each page to point to the original version of the page.
 This will ensure that search engines don't see each page as a separate entity with duplicate content.
 By using canonical tags on your website, you can help search engines understand which pages are the preferred versions and avoid duplicate content issues.
+But keep in mind that when you use canonical tags, you are providing a signal to search engines about which is the master version of the page.
+Unfortunately, these signals do not guarantee that only that version will be indexed.

 What Are Canonical URLs?